WHAT KIND OF WAX DO YOU USE?

 SHOULD I TRIM BEFORE MY APPOINTMENT?

 There is no need to trim or buzz any hair before coming in to see me.
-In fact, I prefer if you don't.
+In fact, we prefer if you don't.
 Sometimes guests underestimate the amount of hair the wax needs to grab and end up trimming their hair too short.
 As a result, their waxing outcome isn't as smooth as it could be because the hair was too short to pull.
-So as I always say, the longer the hair the better!
-If anything needs trimmed I will take care of it.
+So as we always say, the longer the hair the better!
+If anything needs trimmed we will take care of it.

 I HAVE AN EVENT I AM PLANNING FOR.
 HOW DO I PREPARE?